-Candidates for a teaching credential in physical education should refer to the statement "Admission to Teacher Education Curricula" on page 25.
-For the teacher education curriculum in physical education, see page 35.
+Candidates for a teaching credential in physical education should refer to the section on Admission to Teacher Education, and to the curriculum outline entitled: A.B.
+Degree with Special Secondary Credential in Physical Education.

 With the exceptions listed, all lower division students must elect one or more courses each semester.
 Two units of activity credit must be offered for graduation.
-Exceptions: (a) veterans of World War II; (b) students over 25 years of age; and (c) limited students who may be excused by the department chairman.
+Exceptions: (a) veterans of World War II; (b) students over 25 years of age.
+Students carrying fewer than 12 units during any semester may postpone taking physical education, but not be exempted therefrom.
 No permanent excuses from required activity courses will be granted.
-The college physician, in conjunction with the chairman of the department, will consider stringent cases
+The college physician, in conjunction with the chairman of the department, will consider stringent cases on an individual basis and